Making Performance

 • 1-1 mentoring with Helen Paris and Raegan Truax

-• Cozy writing library with tea and music
+• Cozy reading and writing areas with tea

-• You have access to 20 acres of woodland, and all common areas
+• You have access to 76 hectares of woodland, and all common areas

 • Morning guided creative movement, warm-up, and breathwork sessions